ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ![Nano-ESP32 Pinout](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/8d2201ea-e34a-4734-9fc0-5480a702290c)

 For my clocks I use a [Fritzing software](https://fritzing.org/) designed PCB.
 This is easy to use and it can export Gerber files that can be send to companies that print PCB's.
 You can also order a PCB with the Fritzing app itself.

+[PCBWay](https://www.pcbway.com/) can also print for $5 10 PCB's.
+With +/-$25 shipping and custom charges this is very cheap.
+The PCB were received within a week after ordering and the quality was excellent.
+Just upload the Gerber files in the ZIP-file and pay the charges.

 The PCB can connect to a rotary encoder, a DS3231 RTC module or other I2C device, a DCF77-receiver module or other device that receives pulses and a LDR to measure light intensity to control the brightness of the LED-strip.